 Grid computing presents opportunities to combine distributed resources to form powerful systems.
 Due to the challenges in coordinating resource configuration and deployment, researchers tend to either become members of existing grids or deploy their own private resources.
 The former approach is limited by lack of flexibility in the environment and policies, while the latter requires expertise in systems configuration and management.
-Though there exists a wealth of middleware available, including resource managers such as Condor [22], Torque (PBS) [26], and Sun Grid Engine [32], many see the cost of installing and managing these systems as being greater than their usefulness and as a result turn to inefficient ad hoc resource discovery and allocation.
-To combine resources across multiple domains solutions there exist solutions such as the Globus Toolkit [12] or gLite [6]; however, these tool sets come with their own challenges that require the level of expertise most researchers in fields outside of information technology lack.
+Though there exists a wealth of middleware available, including resource managers such as Condor [1], Torque (PBS) [2], and Sun Grid Engine [3], many see the cost of installing and managing these systems as being greater than their usefulness and as a result turn to inefficient ad hoc resource discovery and allocation.
+To combine resources across multiple domains solutions there exist solutions such as the Globus Toolkit [4] or gLite [5]; however, these tool sets come with their own challenges that require the level of expertise most researchers in fields outside of information technology lack.

-With the recent advent of cost-effective on-demand computing through Infrastructure-as-a-Service "clouds", new opportunities for user-deployed grids have arisen; where, for example, a small local computer cluster can be complemented by dynamically provisioned resources that run "cloud-burst" workloads.
-However, while cloudprovisioned resources solve the problem of on-demand instantiation, configuring resources to seamlessly and securely integrate with one's infrastructure remains a challenge.
-In particular, users may provision resources from multiple IaaS providers as well as their own local resources in order to avoid relying on one particular vendor, a painful lesson learned by those using Amazon's EC2 exclusively on April 21, 20111.
-On that day and for some days ensuing, Amazon's web services were unavailable rendering many web sites out of commission.
-A well balanced approach to avoid these types of dependencies results in a system with similar configuration demands to that of a distributed grid: while a cloud image can be encapsulated with a grid computing stack, it still needs configuration in terms of allocating and distributing the appropriate certificates, network configuration to establish end-to-end connectivity, and proper configuration of the middleware to establish worker, submit, and scheduler nodes.
+With the recent advent of cost-effective on-demand computing through Infrastructure-as-a-Service "clouds", new opportunities for user-deployed grids have arisen; where, for example, a small local computer cluster can be complemented by dynamically provisioned resources that run "cloudburst" workloads.
+However, while cloud-provisioned resources solve the problem of on-demand instantiation, the problem of how to configure these resources to seamlessly and securely integrate with one's infrastructure remains a challenge.
+In particular, considering that users may provision resources from multiple IaaS providers, the configuration demands are similar to a distributed grid: while a cloud image can be encapsulated with a grid computing stack, it still needs configuration in terms of allocating and distributing the appropriate certificates, network configuration to establish end-to-end connectivity, and proper configuration of the middleware to establish worker, submit, and scheduler nodes.

 In this paper, we present techniques that reduce the entry barrier in terms of necessary expertise and time investment in deploying and extending ad hoc, distributed grids.
-To verify this assertion, we have implemented a system supporting these ideas in the "Grid Appliance," which as will be demonstrated, allows users to focus on making use of a grid while minimizing their efforts in setting up and managing the underlying components.
-The core challenges solved by our approach include:
+To verify this assertion, we have implemented a system supporting these ideas in the "Grid Appliance," which as will be demonstrated, allows users to focus on making use of a grid while minimizing their efforts in setting up and manag-